 Cancellation PeriodYou are entitled to cancel this agreement at any point within 14 days of us receiving your signed completed documents.
 After the 14 day cooling off period has lapsed, cancellations may be charged at an hourly rate of £50 per hour for the work completed.
 Should you wish to cancel, please complete our online cancellation form on this page or contact us for a hard copy of the form.
 Please note, if you wish to cancel after an offer has been made by your lender, you will be liable for our fees of 25%+VAT of the offer made.

 Data ProtectionAll of your data is controlled & processed in accordance with the Data Protection Act 1998 & will be used to help us pursue your complaint.
 Your files are kept for 6 years & will be returned to you upon request.
 We reserve the right to charge a fee for the recovery.

 ComplaintsIf you’re at all dissatisfied with the service, please write to our Complaints Manager, 47 Museum Street, Warrington WA1 1LD or call 08442510510.
 He will respond within 2 days & look to resolve any issues as soon as possible.
-If you remain dissatisfied, you can contact the Legal Services Ombudsman at PO BOX6804, Wolverhampton WV1 9WG.
+If you remain dissatisfied, you can contact the The Legal Ombudsman at PO BOX6804, Wolverhampton WV1 9WG.